-We will offer webinars that are appropriate for a range of ages because we know comprehensive health education is important for everyone.
-In addition to learning about topics like consent and LGBTQIA+ identities, our webinars will be medically accurate and participants will also learn how to engage their legislators on this issue.
-These webinars will be free and hosted via Zoom.
+We are offering webinars for people from a variety of backgrounds, because we know comprehensive health education is important for everyone.
+In addition to learning about LGBTQIA+ identities or topics like pleasure, our webinars will be medically accurate and participants will also learn how to engage their legislators on this issue.
+You can expect that each webinar will:

 Please register for webinars by checking out our linktree: linktr.ee/GTZMA!
 NOTE: Each webinar has its own Zoom registration link.
 You do not need to attend all webinars, but you do need to register for the webinars that you wish to attend.
 Please email Alyvia at firstname.lastname@example.org with any questions!

 Full webinar descriptions can be found on our website!
 All webinars are scheduled for Tuesdays at 5:30pm (see dates below).